 We have mixed feelings about mushrooms in our house.
 My husband and I are both over-the-moon in love with them and will eat them here, there and everywhere.
 My son dubs them as the most disgusting things he’s ever put in his mouth.
 I keep telling the kiddo that SOMEDAY he will love mushrooms as much as us.
 He’s doubtful.

 These mushrooms are drenched in red wine after a good sauté with a few onions and fresh thyme.
-Adult mushroom-lovers will like this recipe very much!
+Adult mushroom-lovers will like this red wine mushrooms recipe very much!

 Onions and mushrooms are sautéed in olive oil until tender.
 Then red wine and a fresh sprig of thyme are added in.
 This recipe for Red Wine Mushrooms is so simple because the mushrooms simmer in the red wine for a good chunk of time.
 You just need to tend to them now and then and give them a stir until there is very little liquid left.
 At the end, you’ll swirl in some butter and give the mushrooms a generous sprinkle of kosher salt.

-The result is a beautiful batch of red wine-soaked mushrooms… that will be perfect for topping steak (at least that’s what we used them for!)
-Think buttery, tender mushrooms infused with wine with a hint of thyme.
+The result is a beautiful batch of red wine-soaked mushrooms… that will be perfect for topping steak (at least that’s what we use them for!)
+Think buttery, tender mushrooms infused with red wine and a hint of thyme.
 So good!

 Red Wine Mushrooms